polaris-maps/polaris-api-docs/docs/resources/new-records.md

+---
+layout: default
+title: How to Add and Use a New Collection of Database Records
+parent: Resources
+nav_order: 2
+---

-# How to Add and Use a New Collection of Database Records in This MERN App
+# How to Add and Use a New Collection of Database Records
+{: .no_toc }

+## Table of contents
+{: .no_toc .text-delta }

+1. TOC
+{:toc}

+---
+**NOTE** Links have yet to be updated.

 ## Part 0: Set up connection to MongoDB
-See [this file](https://github.com/comp426-2022-spring/a99-polaris/blob/main/docs/planning/how-to-add-and-use-collection-mern/mongodb-conn.md) (mongodb-conn.md) for instructions on setting up a preliminary connection to MongoDB!
+See [this page](https://github.com/comp426-2022-spring/a99-polaris/blob/main/docs/planning/how-to-add-and-use-collection-mern/mongodb-conn.md) (mongodb-conn.md) for instructions on setting up a preliminary connection to MongoDB!

 ## Part 1: Back end
 1. Create a new JS file defining the schema in the [api/schemas folder](https://github.com/comp426-2022-spring/a99-polaris/tree/main/api/schemas).
 Feel free to model it after [issue.js](https://github.com/comp426-2022-spring/a99-polaris/blob/main/api/schemas/issue.js) or [user.js](https://github.com/comp426-2022-spring/a99-polaris/blob/main/api/schemas/user.js).